ponylang/ponylang-mode/README.md

 `ponylang-mode` is an Emacs mode for editing Pony code.

-Right now the mode is very new and immature.
-This is my first time writing an editing mode, so it probably has all sorts of issues.
-Let me know, provide patches, etc...I'm very happy to accept contributions and feedback!
+At the moment, ponylang-mode is fairly new and immature.
+From the standpoint of indentation, it should work for about 95% of use cases.
+In order to work for the rest, it is going to require a rewrite.
+If you are interested in contributing to Emacs tooling for Pony, please get in touch.
+I'm happy to accept contributions and feedback.

+Big thanks to Austin Bingham who did the first version of ponylang-mode.
+We wouldn't be where we are now without your initial work Austin!

 ## Installation